-- WU ATSs must pre-screen prior to attending any clinical education site. - This should be done prior to each clinical day.
+- WU students must pre-screen prior to attending any clinical education site. - This should be done prior to each clinical day.
 (Aligned with institutional screening procedures) - Some clinical education sites may require students to have temperature checks prior to reporting to the off-site clinical.
-If a student's clinical education site mandates this practice, the ATS must comply - As always, strict hand hygiene is expected and required. - All ATSs are required to wear a mask when entering any clinical education site building and throughout the clinical day. - If an ATS checks "yes" to any of the screening questions or has a confirmed/suspected case of COVID-19, the individual will need to follow all institutional polices regarding the return to academics AND be cleared by their Primary Care Physician before being permitted to return to their clinical education site. - A note from the Primary Care Physician will kept with the student file and provided with institutional and/or clinical education site personnel as needed. - Any ATSs who has been in contact with someone who has a confirmed or suspected case of COVID-19 must self-quarantine for a minimum of 14 days - During the COVID-19 restrictions, no student will care for a patient with confirmed COVID-19 or under investigation for COVID-19.
+If a student's clinical education site mandates this practice, the student must comply - As always, strict hand hygiene is expected and required. - If required, all students are required to wear a mask when entering any clinical education site building and throughout the clinical day. - If an student checks "yes" to any of the screening questions or has a confirmed/suspected case of COVID-19, the individual will need to follow all institutional polices regarding the return to academics. - Any student who has been in contact with someone who has a confirmed or suspected case of COVID-19 must follow current CDC outlined quarantined and/or isolation guidelines. - During the COVID-19 restrictions, no student will care for a patient with confirmed COVID-19 or under investigation for COVID-19.